dpi26/canjump/README.md

 this is c++ code.
-this use the c++ using the programming
+this use the c++ using the programming.